Sagamino Station: Platforms

-Adjacent stations

 History

 Sagamino Station was opened on August 19, 1975.
 There was a short spur line which branched from the station to Atsugi base.
 While the track remains in place up to the fence of the base, the line is no longer in use.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 37,399 passengers daily..

 The passenger figures for previous years are as shown below.